aymericbeaumet/learn/static/data/lessons/010-variables.md

 # Variables

 Congratulations!
-You just touched your first piece of JavaScript code.
+You've just edited your first piece of JavaScript.
+But what have you done exactly?